 Focused on growing through acquisitions

-What Keywords Studio does
+What Keywords Studios does

 Among its clients are Sega, Nintendo, Google Microsoft and Warner Bros.

 Established in 1998 it now has studios in more than 42 locations in 20 countries across four continents.

 Keywords has a buy-and-build strategy and has been expanding rapidly since its first acquisition in 2014.

 The list of what Keywords owns is long and will most likely to continue to grow as the company aims to make six small bolt-on acquisitions each year and one or two larger purchases.

 Some its businesses include; Babel Media, which provides testing services to game developers; Kite Team, a provider of localisation and audio services to Latin America and Spain; and Alchemic Dream, a Canada-based business that supplies multi-lingual customer support services to the video games industry.

 Others include Reverb, a Brazilian firm that the provides localisation and audio management services to games developers; Volta, a Quebec-based firm that supplies major games companies with outsourced art creation services; and Enzyme Testing Labs, a Quebec business dedicated to the functional testing of applications and video games.

 Sonox Audio Solutions is the group’s Spanish firm that supplies audio services to game developers.